A Survey on Uncertainty Quantification Methods for Deep Learning: A Taxonomy of UQ Methodologies for DNNs

-{\textit{Sparse Gaussian process:} } Though possessing the intriguing property of inherent uncertainty estimation, GP is prohibitive for large datasets because the inversion of covariance matrix requires $\mathcal{O}(n^3)$ complexity ($n$ is the total number of training samples), which takes high computation and storage cost for training and inference on large datasets.
-In this regard, many methods \cite{snelson2005sparse,titsias2009variational}attempt to make a sparse approximation to the full GP to bring down the computation to $\mathcal{O}(m^2n)$ ($m$ is the number of inducing valriables and $m \ll n $.
-The inducing variables can be anywhere in the input domain, not constrained to be a subset of the training data, which is denoted as input-output pairs $\{\hat{\boldsymbol{x}}_i, \hat{y}_i\}_{i=1}^m$.
-Then the inversion of the original covariance matrix $\mathbf{K}_n$ can be replaced with a low-rank approximation from the inducing variables, which only requires the inversion of $m\times m$ matrix $\mathbf{K}_m$.
-Then the question becomes how to select $m$ best-inducing variables to be representative of the training dataset.
-Common approaches assume that the best representative inducing variables are those that maximize the likelihood (ML) of the training data \cite{snelson2005sparse}.
-Then the location of inducing variables and hyper-parameters of GP are optimized simultaneously through ML.
-The training data likelihood can be obtained by marginalizing out the inducing variables on the joint distribution of training data and inducing variables.
-Another approach variation sparse GP formulates a variation lower bound of the exact likelihood by treating the locations of inducing variables as variational parameters \cite{titsias2009variational} for optimization.
-To further reduce the computation for more scalable inference on a large dataset, the paper \cite{wilson2015kernel} proposes a kernel interpolation method for scalable structured GP method by exploiting the structure of the covariance by imposing grid constraint on the inducing variables.
-In this way, the kernel matrix $\mathbf{K}_m$ admits the Kronecker structure and is much easier for computing the inversion.
+The prediction for a new test sample $\boldsymbol{x}^{*}$ is obtained by computing the posterior distribution conditioned on the training data $\mathcal{D}_{\text{tr}}$, given by Eq.~\ref{eq:gpposterior}.
+GP inference yields lower uncertainty when test samples are in regions where training samples are abundant (higher sample density as shown in the middle part of Fig.~\ref{fig:gpvis}), otherwise resulting in higher uncertainty (boundary part of Fig.~\ref{fig:gpvis}).
+Although GP is fundamentally a Bayesian method, it differs from BNNs by primarily capturing uncertainty related to sample sparsity, rather than uncertainty over model parameters.
+Therefore, we categorize GP as a separate sub-category of UQ methods. { } {\textit{Sparse Gaussian process:} } Though GP has a sound theoretical framework for uncertainty estimation, it is computationally unscalable for large datasets because inverting the covariance matrix requires $\mathcal{O}(n^3)$ time complexity ($n$ is the total number of training samples).
+To mitigate this bottleneck, many methods \cite{snelson2005sparse,titsias2009variational} attempt to make a sparse approximation to the full GP to reduce the computational complexity to $\mathcal{O}(m^2n)$ ($m$ is the number of inducing variables, and $m \ll n $).
+The inducing variables can be anywhere in the input domain, and are not constrained to be a subset of the training data and are represented asinput-output pairs $\{\hat{\boldsymbol{x}}_i, \hat{y}_i\}_{i=1}^m$.
+Thus, inverting the original covariance matrix $\mathbf{K}_n$ can be replaced with a low-rank approximation from the inducing variables, which only requires the inversion of an $m\times m$ matrix $\mathbf{K}_m$.
+Then, the question becomes how to select the $m$ best-inducing variables to be representative of the training dataset.
+Common approaches assume that the best representative inducing variables are those that maximize the likelihood of the training dataset \cite{snelson2005sparse}.
+Subsequently, the location of inducing variables and the hyper-parameters of GP are optimized simultaneously through maximum likelihood.
+The training data likelihood can be obtained by marginalizing the inducing variables on the joint distribution of the training dataset and inducing variables.